jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-04-observability-first.md

 // Success: true
 ```

-This caught the connection pool exhaustion issue I mentioned earlier.
-I could see query times climbing from 12ms to 400ms over 48 hours.
-That pattern led me straight to the problem.
+This is where you catch the problems that would otherwise blindside you.
+Query times climbing from 12ms to 400ms over time?
+You'll see the pattern before it becomes a production incident.
+Connection pool exhaustion?
+The metrics will show it happening gradually, not as a sudden outage.

-## What I Can See Now
+## What This Gives You

-In production, I have complete visibility:
+With proper instrumentation, you get visibility into code you didn't manually review:

 **Authentication Dashboard:**
-- Login success rate: 94.2% (last hour)
+- Login success rate by hour
-- Registration rate: 12 per hour
+- Registration conversion rates
-- Account lockouts: 3 (last 24 hours)
+- Account lockouts and their causes
-- Password resets: 8 (last 24 hours)
+- Password reset patterns
-- Average login time: 187ms
+- Average response times per endpoint

 **When Something Breaks:**

-User reports: "I can't log in."
+Imagine a user reports: "I can't log in."

+Without observability, you're guessing.
+Reading through code you didn't write.
+Adding console.log statements.
+Deploying debug builds.
+Hours of investigation.

-I check the dashboard:
+With observability, you check the dashboard:
 - Last login attempt: 2 minutes ago
 - Event: `login_failed`
 - Reason: `Account locked`